 On-premise (desktop) versions

 Project Standard 2021 costs $679.99.
 Although a desktop version is a one-time purchase, this price is only for 1 PC.
 So if you want to equip several employees with that tool, you need to multiply this amount by the number of users.
 So let’s say you have a team of 10, then you end up paying nearly $7,000 for a tool with no advanced management features and no collaboration capabilities.
-The base cost for Project Professional 2021 is $1,129.99 per user which is nearly twice as much as the Standard version.
+The base cost for Project Professional 2021 is $1,129.99 per user, nearly twice as much as the Standard version.

 2. System requirements